dcos/dcos-docs/1.9/installing/custom/system-requirements/index.md

 Time synchronization is a core requirement of DC/OS.
 There are various methods of ensuring time sync.
 NTP is the typical approach on bare-metal.
-Many cloud providers use hypervisors which push time down to the VM guest operating systems.
-In certain circumstances hypervisor time-sync may conflict with NTP.
+Many cloud providers use hypervisors, which push time down to the VM guest operating systems.
+In certain circumstances, hypervisor time-sync may conflict with NTP.

 You must understand how to properly configure time synchronization for your